BarrelrollBob/Snippets/README.md

 ### What this is for

-The purpose of this repository is to be the dumping grounds for various small snippets of code / small projects I've done for practice for exploration and/or out of curiosity.
+The purpose of this repository is to be the dumping grounds for various small snippets of code / small projects I've done for practice, for exploration and/or out of curiosity.
 I'm drawing inspiration from sites like [freeCodeCamp](https://www.freecodecamp.org/news/python-projects-for-beginners/) and [Practice Python](https//:www.practicepython.org).

 ---